 Buying a hearing aid?
 Here’s what you need to know

-By Rex Banks, M.A.CCC-A, Reg.
-CASLPO Chief Audiologist, Canadian Hearing Society
+By Rex Banks, Au.D.
+Reg.
+CASLPO

-Sizes and Types of Hearing Aids
+Sizes and types of hearing aids

-You will also be advised if you should wear one or two hearing aids and the pros and cons of each scenario.
-During the process, the audiologist will discuss the details related to the hearing aid style and size you’re considering.
+After explaining your audiogram, our audiologist will review the various sizes and styles of hearing aids to help determine which ones are right for you.
 Details may include your colour preference, the battery type, volume control issues, options for using the hearing aid with the telephone, remote control issues (if the hearing aid comes with one), and information on any other buttons or switches.

-Price and Payment
+Price and payment

 In a perfect world, cost wouldn’t be an issue, but like many other products on the market, hearing aids have different price points as well.
-There are three levels of technology: entry, mid-range, and advanced.
+There are three levels of technology: entry, mid-range and advanced.
 Based on all of the information you’ve discussed with the audiologist, he/she will advise you on which level of technology would work best for you.
-Many people fall into the entry or midrange device category for price and technology.
-However, if you have a particularly busy lifestyle with high demands on communication based on work, school, recreational, or social interactions, then advanced technology may be recommended.
+Many people fall into the entry or mid-range device category for price and technology.
+However, if you have a particularly busy lifestyle with high demands on communication based on work, school, recreational or social interactions, then advanced technology may be recommended.

 There are three important factors to being successful in buying a hearing aid:

 1) Be motivated and open to addressing your communication challenges.

 2) Find the right hearing aid match with all the appropriate features necessary to address your desired communication outcome.